 Building a strong internal culture is one of the hallmarks of long-term viability and success in business.
 But that doesn’t just apply to general workplace culture.
 It extends to individual aspects of the business, interpersonal relationships, and even security.

-MSPs working with clients to implement security compliance often have to help them build a culture of compliance.
+MSPs working with clients to implement security compliance tools often have to help them build a culture of compliance.
+Those compliance tools let them take action on the plans they build to achieve their goals.

 Without a culture of security, these businesses’ potential vulnerabilities and risks will be even more severe.
 The majority of data breaches are the result of employee errors.
 Data breaches will only be a matter of time, and the consequences could be disastrous for organizations that don’t educate employees on security best practices.
 Companies have seen reputation damage, legal repercussions, loss of contracts, and fines for data security breaches.